Profil d'un avocat

 Daniel has also represented clients in numerous other complex intellectual property and privacy matters before the Supreme Court of Canada, the Federal Court of Appeal, the Federal Court, the British Columbia Court of Appeal, the Ontario Court of Appeal, the Ontario Superior Court of Justice, the Copyright Board of Canada, the Canadian Radio-television and Telecommunications Commission, and the Trade-marks Opposition Board.

 Beyond his successful representation in the Equustek case, Daniel was counsel in successful appeals at the Supreme Court of Canada in two leading copyright cases in 2012, appeared at the Supreme Court again in 2013 and 2015 in important appeals on the test for copyright infringement and the application of copyright law to new technologies.
-Four of his cases were named in Lexpert’s annual “Top 10 cases” (for 2012, 2014 and 2015), and another was named a Managing IP Milestone Case of the Year for 2016.
+Lexpert has named five of his cases in its annual “Top 10 cases” rankings (for 2012, 2014, 2015 and 2017), and another was named a Managing IP Milestone Case of the Year for 2016.
 Daniel also led the drafting of an amicus brief on international copyright law standards at the Supreme Court of the United States in 2014.